Events & lectures

 - Public lecture by JCPML Visiting Scholar Professor David Horner, John Curtin as war leader and Defence Minister, 5 October 2006.

-- Public lecture by Bob Wurth, author of Saving Australia: Curtin’s secret peace with Japan, and launch of the book by Mr Hiroyuki Ariyoshi, Consul-General of Japan in WA, 12 May 2006.
+- Public lecture by Bob Wurth, Saving Australia: Curtin’s secret peace with Japan, and launch of the book, and the launch of the book by Mr Hiroyuki Ariyoshi, Consul-General of Japan in WA, 12 May 2006.

 2005 (60th anniversary of the death of PM John Curtin)

-- Seventh JCPML Anniversary Lecture by Dr Ashton Calvert, 5 July 2005, A confident and distinctive foreign policy.
+- Seventh JCPML Anniversary Lecture by Dr Ashton Calvert: A confident and distinctive foreign policy, 5 July 2005.

-- Touring exhibition – The Art of the Possible: Creating an independent foreign policy, 2005-6.
+- Touring exhibition of The Art of the Possible: Creating an independent foreign policy, 2005 – 2007.

 - Opening of Old Parliament House travelling exhibition A brush with politics: The life and work of John Frith, 10 March 2005.

-- Launch by Professor Geoffrey Bolton of John Curtin: Guide to archives of Australia’s Prime Ministers, a National Archives of Australia and JCPML joint publication, 4 November 2004.
+- Launch of John Curtin: Guide to archives of Australia’s Prime Ministers, a National Archives of Australia and JCPML joint publication.
+Address by Professor Geoffrey Bolton, 4 November 2004.

 - Award winning play Shadow of the Eagle tours Australia, March to June 2004.

-- JCPML public lecture by Dr James Curran, A crisis of national meaning: Prime ministers and the dilemma of Australian nationalism, 19 April 2004.
+- Public lecture by the JCPML Visiting Scholar Dr James Curran, A crisis of national meaning: Prime ministers and the dilemma of Australian nationalism, 19 April 2004.

-- JCPML public lecture by Professor Marilyn Lake John Curtin: Internationalist 9 October 2003.
+- Public Lecture by the JCPML Visiting Scholar Professor Marilyn Lake, John Curtin: Internationalist, 9 October 2003.

 - World premiere of play Shadow of the Eagle in Western Australia.
 Produced by the Perth Theatre Company in association with JCPML and first performed at the Playhouse Theatre in Perth on 24 May 2003, the play focusses on the historic first meeting between US General Douglas MacArthur and Australian Prime Minister John Curtin in March 1942.
 Shadow of the Eagle programme.

-- From Curtin to Coombs: War and peace in Australia – Seminar 25 March 2003
+- JCPML seminar From Curtin to Coombs: War and peace in Australia, 25 March 2003.
+Speakers:

 - UWA Extension lecture by Dr Lenore Coltheart, National Archives of Australia, Stand by your man: Australia’s prime ministerial wives – John Curtin Prime Ministerial Library, 19 August 2002.

-- Fifth JCPML Anniversary Lecture, 5 July 2002, by Hon Paul Keating John Curtin’s world and ours.
+- Fifth JCPML Anniversary Lecture by the Hon Paul Keating: John Curtin’s world and ours, 5 July 2002.

-- Fourth JCPML Anniversary Lecture, 5 July 2001, by Hon Kim Beazley John Curtin’s abiding vision
+- Fourth JCPML Anniversary Lecture by the Hon Kim Beazley: John Curtin’s abiding vision, 5 July 2001.

-- Opening of the JCPML major exhibition Shaping the nation: John Curtin and Australia, 6 October 2000.
-Opening Address by Mr Kim Wilkie, MP.
+- Opening of the JCPML major exhibition Shaping the nation: John Curtin and Australia.
+Opening Address by Kim Wilkie MP, 6 October 2000.

-- Third JCPML Anniversary Lecture, 5 July 2000, by Senator Natasha Stott Despoja The politics of conscience
+- Third JCPML Anniversary Lecture by Senator Natasha Stott Despoja: The politics of conscience, 5 July 2000.

-- Launch of John Curtin’s legacy: A series of lectures from the John Curtin Prime Ministerial Library, 17 April 2000.
-Address by Associate Professor David Black
+- Launch of John Curtin’s legacy: A series of lectures from the John Curtin Prime Ministerial Library.
+Address by Associate Professor David Black, 17 April 2000.

-- Opening of the exhibition Beginnings: Images of occupied Japan, 4 October 1999, by Ms Sallybeth Bumbrey, Consul General of the United States of America
+- Opening of the exhibition Beginnings: Images of occupied Japan by Sallybeth Bumbrey, Consul General of the United States of America, 4 October 1999.

-- Second JCPML Anniversary Lecture, 5 July 1999, by Hazel Hawke In search of the light on the hill
+- Second JCPML Anniversary Lecture by Hazel Hawke: In search of the light on the hill, 5 July 1999.

-- Inaugural John Curtin Medal Ceremony, October 29, 1998.
-Address by Associate Professor David Black: John Curtin
+- Inaugural John Curtin Medal Ceremony.
+Address by Associate Professor David Black , John Curtin, 29 October 1998.

-- Inaugural JCPML Anniversary Lecture, 5 July 1998, by Hon.
-Gough Whitlam: John Curtin: Parliament, party, people
+- Inaugural JCPML Anniversary Lecture by the Hon Gough Whitlam, John Curtin: Parliament, party, people, 5 July 1998.

-- Opening of the JCPML exhibition John Curtin: A man of peace, A time of war, 20 April 1998.
+- Opening of the JCPML exhibition John Curtin: A man of peace, A time of war.
+Address by Michelle Grattan The Prime Minister and the press: A study in intimacy, 20 April 1998.

-- JCPML public lecture, 23 February 1998, by Dr David Day Gallipoli, embezzlement and a death in the bush: John Curtin’s first war
+- Public lecture by the JCPML Visiting Scholar Dr David Day, Gallipoli, embezzlement and a death in the bush: John Curtin’s first war, 23 February 1998.